Working With Dreams in Depth Therapy

 From External to Internal

-Daily life draws awareness outward, toward what must be managed or responded to.
-When anxiety, loss, or rupture arises, the psyche seeks orientation, pulling attention back toward the internal landscape.
+Daily life draws awareness outward, toward what we manage or respond to.
+When anxiety, loss, or sudden change happens, the psyche seeks orientation, pulling attention back toward the internal landscape.

-Dreams arrive unscripted and symbolic.
-They register how life is being lived beneath the surface, using image to carry what thought alone cannot.
+Dreams mirror how life is being lived beneath the surface, using image to carry what thought alone cannot.
 Staying with a dream image allows unsettled emotions and memories to take shape and be seen.
-What follows is a sense of orientation, the clarity that comes from recognizing the actual terrain you are standing on.
+What follows is a sense of orientation, the clarity that comes from recognizing the terrain you are standing on.

-A dream functions as a depiction of an unfolding process, showing where life is tightening, loosening, or reorganizing.
+A dream functions as a depiction of an unfolding process, showing where life is constricting, opening up, or reorganizing.
 Working with these images provides a mental shorthand for complex emotional states.
 In practice, this may look like recognizing a reaction before it takes over, or understanding why a casual comment suddenly feels personal.
 Decisions may not change immediately, but posture often does.
-The dream becomes a reference point that quietly informs how you meet the demands of the day.
+You may pause in your day and think, “Hmmm, this is familiar, this is what my dream was showing me.”
+The dream becomes a reference point that quietly informs how you address the demands of the day.

 ∴